AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 The key features and enhancements introduced in [!DNL Adobe Experience Manager] 6.5.10.0 are:

 <!-- TBD for Anuj:
 * Should ticket numbers be mentioned in enhancements?
+Yes for enhancements but no ticket numbers for key highlights.
-* Should these enhancements be mentioned in the new features article?
+* Should these enhancements be mentioned in the new features article? - Yes, they should be but at the end it should be PM's call.
 * Adjust the sequence of each list item using this order as a guide: Foundation, Sites, Assets, Forms, Commerce, and Screens.
 -->